strangerstudios/import-users-from-csv/readme.txt

 Tags: user, users, csv, batch, import, importer, admin, paid memberships pro, members, member, pmpro Requires at least: 4.4
 Tested up to: 4.9.1
-Stable tag: 2.1
+Stable tag: 2.3

 Import users from a CSV file into WordPress

 == Description ==

-I updated and integrated the Import Users from CSV with the PMPro Import Users from CSV Integration add-on to create a membership specific user CSV import plugin.
+I updated and integrated the Import Users from CSV with the PMPro Import Users from CSV Integration add-on to create a Paid Memberships Pro specific member import (CSV files) plugin.

-This plugin allows you to import users from an uploaded CSV file.
-It will add users with basic information as well as meta fields, the user role (if applicable) and the included PMPro Membership information.
+It will allow you to import users from a CSV file uploaded to your web server/membership site.
+It will add users with basic information as well as meta fields, the user role (if applicable) and the specified PMPro member configuration/information.

 If you've exported the user's passwords as hashed strings, you can import them without re-encrypting them again (by setting the option).

 You can also choose to send a notification to the new users and to display password nag on user login.

-[Check out my other plugins.](http://eighty20results.com/wordpress-plugins/)
+This plugin supports WordPress Multi Site configuraions (see settings page when using in a multisite configuration) [Check out my other plugins.](http://eighty20results.com/wordpress-plugins/)

 = Features =